apache/streampipes/streampipes-client-python/docs/getting-started/quickstart.md

 # ⚡️ Quickstart

 As a quick example, we demonstrate how to set up and configure a StreamPipes client.
-In addition, we will get the available data lake measures out of StreamPipes.

 ```python
 >>> from streampipes_client.client import StreamPipesClient